rafacandev/matchandtrade-api/README.md

 ```

 ## Writing Unit Test and Integration Test
-As mentioned on the *Unit Test and Integration Test* section, tests are configured with the maven plugins `maven-surefire-plugin` and `maven-failsafe-plugin` respectively.
-To run unit tests use `mvn test` to run integration tests use `mvn verify`.
+As mentioned on the *Unit Test and Integration Test* section, use `mvn test` to run unit tests and `mvn verify` to run integration tests.

-Unit tests should be placed on the folder `src/test/*` must be atomic and executed in any order.
+Unit tests should be placed on the folder `src/test/*` must be atomic (does not depend on anything to run) and executed in any order.
 The file name also needs to end on `*UT.java`.
 Look at the file `src/test/java/com/matchandtrade/authentication/AuthenticationServletUT.java` for an example.

-Integration tests are also placed on `src/test/*` and may depend on other integration tests (although dependency should be avoided) and must be executed within a test suite.
+Integration tests are also placed on `src/test/*` and may not be atomic (depending on environment or other components) and must be executed within a test suite.
 The test suite file name needs to end on `*Suite.java` while the integration test needs to end on `*IT.java`.
 Look at the file `src/test/java/com/matchandtrade/rest/v1/controller/UserControllerSuite.java` for an example.

 To run one single unit test use `mvn -Dtest=TEST_NAME verify`.
 To run one singe integration test use `mvn -Dit.test=INTEGRATION_TEST_NAME verify`.
 See maven [surefire][3] and [failsave][4] pulgins documentation.